isaac-8601/dotfiles/README.md

   <img src="assets/screenshot.png"/>
 </p>

-Some configuration dotfiles for my main Linux desktop, including the window manager (Sway) and a couple of applications (e.g., nvim, alacritty, mpv).
-I use the Everforest color scheme and port those colors to my desktop.
+Some of my customized configuration files for my Linux laptop, including the theme I have applied to my window manager (sway with waybar, wofi, etc) and a couple of applications (e.g., nvim, alacritty, mpv).
+I contribute ports to the Everforest color scheme and also apply those colors to my desktop, with some modifications.